DISCLAIMER: I don' t own Pokémon.

 She came up to stand before him and studied him with an eyebrow raised and a finger resting on her lips in a way that one might gaze at a work of art.
 Then she smiled and said, "Still working out, I see.
 Bet we'll fill this place twice over after you get out with all the women you'll drive crazy, you handsome blue devil."

-Flirting and teasing from Madeline—that wasn't new.
-She hadn't given him a break in that department since soon after she'd first met him.
-Esaax sincerely hoped she was just joking around, but if she wasn't… Esaax tried very, very hard not to think about that possibility.
+Esaax averted his gaze.
+Flirting and teasing from Madeline wasn't exactly anything new, but it put an unpleasant taste in his mouth regardless.
+He sincerely hoped she was just joking around, but if she wasn't… Esaax tried very, very hard not to think about that possibility.

 At any rate, her observation was correct—or the part about him working out was, anyway.
 Esaax had indeed been on a devout physical training regimen for quite some time now.
 Though Madeline liked to make him out to be some kind of beefcake, such wasn't the case at all.
 The effects of his training, though visible, weren't dramatic.
 Esaax was no bodybuilder; the point of his training was simply to help him harness and become aware of the strength that he already possessed.